MollyZhang/AlphaGoPolicyNet/README.md

 # AlphaGoPolicyNet
-Implementing the value network of Alpha Go as the class project of the deep learning class in UCSC.
+Implementing the policy network of AlphaGo as the class project of the deep learning class in UCSC.

 AlphaGo Paper: http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html

 Convolutional Net to train Go game paper: https://arxiv.org/pdf/1412.3409.pdf

 Total Number of Professional Games Downloaded: 85931

 Total Number of Training Samples: 17,801,121 (average 207 steps in each game)

-The goal of the project is as following:
+####The goal of the project is as following:

 At any given time in a game, what's a good next move?
 I attempt to answer this by looking at moves of professional players.
 I fed the 17 million professional moves at a known board to a neural network, and try predict what's the best move given a new board.

-The accuracy of a random guess is somewhere between 0.28% to 1%, averaging 0.41%.
+Note: The accuracy of a random guess is on average 0.41%.

 ####06/01/2016
 My first try at the problem: with a fully connected network at 361x100x361 with 100 neurons in the one hidden layer, trained for 60 epoch with 1000 games without parameter tuning, I got a 2.5% accuracy.